Kwpolska/chriswarrick.com/posts/2017/08/03/gynvaels-mission-11-en-python-bytecode-reverse-engineering.rst

    39 LOAD_GLOBAL              2
    42 RETURN_VALUE

-We can see that we’re putting a global name on stack and calling it with one argument.
+We can see that we’re putting a global object on stack and calling it with one argument.
 In both cases, the global has the index 1, that’s ``len``.
 The two arguments are ``s`` and ``good``.
 We put both lengths on stack, then compare them.
 If the comparison fails (they’re equal), we jump to the instruction starting at byte 43, otherwise we continue execution to load the second global (False) and return it.
 This wall of text translates to the following simple code:

 .. code:: python